 We answer some key questions about using a community-led research approach: What’s involved?
 Why use it?
 How long does it take?

-We highlight import preparation for the success of your community-led research project: recruiting Community Researchers, Code of Practice and building skills and confidence.
+We highlight important preparation for the success of your community-led research project: recruiting Community Researchers, Code of Practice and building skills and confidence.

 Doing research together